-Open Access is a publishing model that has been proposed as an alternative to the current scholarly publishing model.
-There are many different ways the Open Access model is carried out but for an initiative to be considered open access it must be free of price barriers such as paywalls, subscription costs to end users, or other charges/fees to access materials.
-OA resources must also be free of most kinds of permission barriers, such as copyright and licensing restrictions) must be removed.Digital information is made freely available.
-Users may have a variety of permissions, including the right to copy, use, change, distribute or display the information, as long as the original author is given credit.
-Open Access does not change how information is created; rather, it changes how it is distributed.
+Open access (OA) is a publishing model that provides an alternative to the traditional scholarly publishing model.
+There are different ways that open access can manifest, but for an initiative to be considered open access it must be free of price barriers such as paywalls, subscription costs to end users, or other charges/fees to access materials.
+OA resources must also be free of most kinds of permission barriers, such as copyright and licensing restrictions around (re)distribution of the materials.
+OA permissions may grant the user the right to copy, use, change, distribute or display the information, as long as the original author is given credit.
+OA does not change how information is created; rather, it changes how it is distributed.
 In a nutshell, Open Access attempts to make digital information freely available and easy to share.

 Open Access Journals